Add and Configure Immunizations in PCC EHR

 Work with PCC Support to ensure that the correct policies are using the correct code schedule for claim processing.

-Note that PCC’s billing system uses code schedules only when claims are actually generated.
+Note that PCC’s billing system uses code schedules only when claims are generated.
 That means the -SL modifier will not appear elsewhere in the account and patient billing records.
 As an alternative, your practice could clone each immunization procedure and create a -SL version of the procedure.
-However, then your practice would need to select the -SL procedure each time when you posted charges.
+Your practice would then select the VFC procedure for qualifying patients.

 Should I Use $0.00, $0.01, or $0.10 for VFC Immunizations?